tadywankenobi/lessismore/README.md

 - Flesh out index.html to actually do something as a page
 - Insert content to see how things look
 - Add rows
+- Add image support and structure
+- Document how to use mixins